Quartic level repulsion in a quantum chaotic three-body system without symplectic symmetry: Level-spacing statistics

-where $\phi$ is a constant phase offset and $\eta=-1(2)$ for fermions(bosons).
+Where $\phi$ is a constant phase offset and $\eta=-1(2)$ for fermions(bosons).

 Energy levels with the same $\alpha_{n,l}$ are separated by $2\hbar\omega$, meaning each state within a cluster corresponds to a different $\alpha_{n,l}$.
 Equation \eqref{eq:AlphaApproach} then controls the relative positions of the states within each cluster.
-If the ratio $K/\pi$ is a rational number, then the cosine part of Eq.~\eqref{eq:AlphaApproach} is periodic with integer $n$ and only a few level distinct spacings are allowed (after unfolding).
+If the ratio $K/\pi$ is a rational number, then the cosine part of Eq.~\eqref{eq:AlphaApproach} is periodic with integer $n$ and only a few distinct level spacings are allowed (after unfolding).
 Hence the discretized distribution.
-In the incommensurate case the cosine part is not periodic, and any level spacing is allowed.
+In the incommensurate case the cosine part is not periodic with integer $n$, and any level spacing is allowed.
 This is the origin of the stick and Poisson statistics at unitarity.
 However, Eq.~\eqref{eq:AlphaApproach} only holds in the large $n$ limit.
-For small $n$ the true energies are different, resulting in a small number of off-peak states.
+For small $n$ the true energies are different, resulting in a small number of off-peak level spacings.